Sanmeet-EWU/github-teams-project-bid-ctrl-freaks/README.md

 <br/>
 <br/>

+We have our live example here: [Website Link](https://cscd-350-weather-app.web.app/pages/weather )

 **To view the code for the app please navigate to the App-Files folder.** <br><br>

 For installation and usage instructions please refer to the User Manual here: [Link to the User Manual](https://github.com/Sanmeet-EWU/github-teams-project-bid-ctrl-freaks/blob/main/User_Manual_350.pdf)